-In addition, Cornerstone has developed an enhanced audit process to ensure all appropriate documents are sent to the coder and the coder is reviewing critical areas for documentation related to the primary and supporting diagnoses.
+In addition, Cornerstone has developed an enhanced audit process to ensure all appropriate documents are sent to the coder and the coder is reviewing critical areas for AUS-6217935-1 documentation related to the primary and supporting diagnoses.
 In addition, all 260 diagnosis codes in our prior CPSI system and our HMS system accounts have been pulled from September 15, 2009 through April 30, 2015, for review by the corporate clinical operations and coding teams.

-Cornerstone has discussed these items at length with you and appreciates your consideration of the misdirection that existed in the industry at the time and the application of the proper offsets to the indicated levels of documentation.
+OIG Office of Audit Services Attn: Stephen Virbitsky Regional Inspector General for Audit Services Office of Audit Services, Region III Page 4 April 29, 2016 discussed these items at length with you and appreciates your Cornerstone has consideration of the misdirection that existed in the industry at the time and the application of the proper offsets to the indicated levels of documentation.

 The attached spreadsheet indicates the medically indicated levels and severity of the malnutrition that was documented for each patient.
-The spreadsheet is segregated into five tabs based on the severity of the protein malnutrition: (1) Consolidated Claims List; (2) Severe Protein Malnutrition; and (3) other Protein Malnutrition.
+The spreadsheet is segregated into five tabs based on the severity of the protein malnutrition: (1) Consolidated Claims List; (2) severe Protein Malnutrition; (3) moderate Protein Malnutrition; (4) mild Protein Malnutrition; and (5) unspecified Protein Malnutrition.
 For your convenience and application of the appropriate offsets we have included in this submission the portion of the medical record indicating Protein Malnutrition and highlighting the documentation supporting our current clinical determinations of the patient's needs as supported by reading the entirety of the medical record.

 Cornerstone appreciates the guidance, professionalism and collegiality of the OIG audit team throughout the review process, as well as the opportunity to respond to the OIG's audit findings.
-Please do not hesitate to contact me if you have any questions or need additional information at (337) 310-6001.
+Please do not hesitate to contact me if you have any questions or need additional information at information at 512-706-1900.